The purpose of accommodations is to provide candidates with full access to the GED® test. However, accommodations

 Test-takers seeking accommodations will register at http://www.ged.com.
 During the registration

-information regarding where to submit their accommodations request, including a link to the
+information regarding where to submit their accommodations request and documentation, including a link to the

 GED Testing Service will make all accommodations decisions.
 Test-takers will be notified in writing of the accommodations decision,